MalkovVladimir/feathers-global-params-from-client-hook/README.md

   }
 }
 ```
-No effect, we will never get schema param, if use paramsFromClient in app.hook
+No effect, we will never get schema param, if use paramsFromClient in app.hook.ts.

 ## globalParamsFromClient usage
 ### app.hooks.ts: